This is the multi-page printable view of this section. Click here to print.

 4 - Chart Repository

-Users can upload and delete Helm charts in the chart repository.
+Users can upload and delete Helm-created charts to the chart repository.

-The charts uploaded to the chart repository are used in Adding Helm Charts and are used for Helm installation or project creation.
+Charts uploaded to the chart repository are used in Add Helm Chart and are utilized during helm install or when creating a project.

 Getting Started with Chart Repository

-To start managing the chart repository, follow these steps.
+To begin managing the chart repository, follow these steps.

-- Main page, click the Manage icon at the top right.
-Move to the Tenant Dashboard page.
+- Click the Admin icon at the top right of the Main page.
+You will be taken to the Tenant Dashboard page.

-- Click the Tools & Templates > Chart Repository menu on the left menu.
+- From the left menu, click the Tools & Templates > Chart Repository menu.
 The Chart Repository screen appears.

 Getting Started with Project Chart Repository

 - Click the Project card on the Main page.
-Move to the Project Dashboard page.
+You will be taken to the Project Dashboard page.

-- Click the Repository > Chart Repository menu on the left menu.
-Move to the Chart Repository page.
+- In the left menu, click the Repository > Chart Repository menu.
+You will be taken to the Chart Repository page.

-Chart.yaml, see the Helm Official Page.The registration information is automatically generated based on the name and version of the Chart.yaml file of the uploaded chart.
+Chart.yaml, refer to the Helm official page.Registration information is automatically generated based on the name and version of the uploaded chart’s Chart.yaml file.

 To upload a chart to the chart repository, follow these steps.